A Love Letter to Mascara

 The makeup that hugs our eyelashes needs a hug every now and then too, ya know.

-Mascara has had a rough week.
+Mascara gets a bad rap sometimes.
 A recent New York Times article reported that the National Advertising Division is cracking down on mascara ads for falsely advertising their product via…falsies.
 (Or “lash inserts,” per the fine print at the bottom of such ads.)

 Essentially, the thinking is that using fake lashes in mascara ads leads women on to thinking that their results will be exactly like Freja Beha Erichsen’s.
 I understand this concern.
 One time I saw an advertisement for those sneakers that make your butt look better and I just knew that if bought those sneakers, I’d be the next butt model in their campaign.
 Also, sometimes I see pictures of Freja like, anywhere — the street, the runway, in magazines — then I sort of assume I look like her by osmosis.